casionone/githubaction/.github/PULL_REQUEST_TEMPLATE.md

 - Define the core abstraction and interfaces of the EngineConn Factory;
 - Define the core abstraction and interfaces of Executor Manager.

+### Checklist

+- [ ] I have read the [Contributing Guidelines on pull requests](https://github.com/facebook/docusaurus/blob/main/CONTRIBUTING.md#pull-requests).
+- [ ] I have explained the need for this PR and the problem it solves
+- [ ] I have explained the changes or the new features added to this PR
+- [ ] I have added tests corresponding to this change
+- [ ] I have updated the documentation to reflect this change
+- [ ] I have verified that this change is backward compatible (If not, please discuss on the [Linkis mailing list](https://linkis.apache.org/community/how-to-subscribe) first)
+- [ ] **If this is a code change**: I have written unit tests to fully verify the new behavior.

 <!--